Christina002128/pre_miRNA_structure/READ.md

 1. Download the genome sequence file in fasta format.

-2. Download the corresponding annotation file in GFF format, which annotates precursor sequences as *miRNA_primary_transcript*.
+2. Download the corresponding annotation file in GFF format, recommendly from [miRBase](https://mirbase.org), which annotates precursor sequences as *miRNA_primary_transcript*.

 3. Modify `config/config.yaml` to specify your genome sequence and annotation files, and the number of sequences you want to process.